WHATS HOT

 The digestive system in pregnant women becomes more efficient at absorbing certain nutrients.
 You won’t need to boost your calorie intake until the third trimester, and then only by around 300 extra calories a day.

-Pregnancy is a when many women worry about their weight, and with good reason.
-Research has shown that carrying too much weight during pregnancy can lead to serious complications for both mother and .
+Pregnancy is a time when many women worry about their weight, and with good reason.
+Research has shown that carrying too much weight during pregnancy can lead to serious complications for both mother and child.
 But it’s important to remember that you don’t need to eat twice as much food just because you’re pregnant!
 In fact, following a calorie-controlled diet during pregnancy can help reduce the risk of complications.
 So don’t stress about your weight gain too much – just focus on eating healthy and staying active, and you’ll be sure to have a healthy pregnancy.

 Pregnant women’s digestive systems change and become more efficient at absorbing certain nutrients.
 You won’t need to boost your calorie intake until the third trimester, and then only by around 300 extra calories a day.
 Research has shown that following a calorie-controlled diet and reducing the amount of weight gain during pregnancy can help reduce the risk of complications.
 Excessive weight gain can cause serious problems.

-Alexandra McCabe is the founder of FittaMamma, the go-to pregnancy resource for everything related to out, eating right, and staying healthy during pregnancy.
-With free workout videos, recipes, and step-by-step guides, FittaMamma has everything you need to know about staying active and eating healthy during pregnancy.
+Alexandra McCabe is the founder of FittaMamma, the go-to pregnancy resource for everything related to working out, eating right, and staying healthy during pregnancy.
+With free workout videos, recipes, and step-by-step yoga guides, FittaMamma has everything you need to know about staying active and eating healthy during pregnancy.
 Check out this article for McCabe’s top tips on what to eat when you’re pregnant and how to enjoy a healthy prenatal diet.

 Previous Article